 Change does not have to be that hard.
 In fact, an ACPM study published in the American Journal of Preventive Medicine determined that the factor most strongly associated with appropriate aspirin use is a conversation about aspirin between a patient and his/her healthcare professional.
-Furthermore, the American Medical Association recently passed policy to increase education among physicians on the importance of appropriate aspirin counseling.

-Developing an office-level intervention designed to help clinicians engage in a conversation about aspirin that can change the lives of their patients.
+- Developing an office-level intervention designed to help clinicians engage in a conversation about aspirin that can change the lives of their patients.
 It features a tool kit with physician, patient, and clinic aids to facilitate aspirin therapy counseling.
 In the coming months tool kit elements will be available on this site for comment.
+I

 Click these links for more information on heart health: